jgador/loggle/docs/azure/README.md

 # Loggle Azure Template

-This folder holds the Bicep template that mirrors the Terraform stack under `terraform/azure`.
+The `azure/arm` folder holds the Bicep template (`loggle.bicep`) and its generated ARM JSON (`loggle.json`) that mirrors the Terraform stack under `terraform/azure`.
 The VM Custom Script extension clones this repository, stages the contents of `azure/vm-assets/` into `/var/cache/loggle-assets/`, downloads `install.sh` directly from GitHub based on the configured repository URL and branch, and drops a `loggle-bootstrap.service` unit that runs after `cloud-final.service` to execute the script.
 Operators can still inspect every asset on-disk before the installer runs.

 ## 1. Keep the VM assets in sync